 Gotta love him.

 Here’s to my wild and crazy, adventurous husband who was lost at sea for nearly 7 hours.
 He conquered fear–void of encountering any sharks–and remained of sound mind in the midst of danger.
-Thank God, he didn’t drown and had lost that knife, or he would have tried to swim and then been carried away with the current.
+Thank God, he didn’t drown and had lost that knife, or he would have tried to swim and then been carried away by the current.

 Happy Birthday, babe.
 You’re the cutest shark bait that I know.
 And I’m so glad God saved you for me.